 top of page

-'Girls, and tomorrow and the earth'— is a handmade artist's book created during a residency at the Maze Collective Studio.
-It combines original albumen prints, cyanotype prints, and small fragments of writing.
+This handmade artist's book created during a residency at the Maze Collective Studio in New Delhi, combines original albumen prints, cyanotype prints, and fragments of writing.

 Albumen printmaking was one of the first methods of commercial mass photographic printing, dominant until the early 1900s.
-Working with it—and learning cyanotype from a fellow resident—offered a return to the early, tactile origins of photographic memory.
+Working with it, and learning cyanotype from a fellow resident, offered a respite from the overwhelming world of digital images and a return to photography's early, tactile memory.

 The book is now part of the Alkazi Foundation's collection.